YoonjungChoi/CMPE255_TEAM10/README.md

 ![image](https://user-images.githubusercontent.com/20979517/164575693-d0ee93c4-d68e-4697-a108-d616754b6eed.png)

-**Observation:** we cannot say that it has a perfectly balanced dataset, but slightly it is a balanced data set.
+**Observation:** We cannot say that it has a perfectly balanced dataset, but slightly it is a balanced data set.

 **2) 'keyword' feature**